hellohaptik/docs_haptik/docs/webhooks/send-file-to-haptik.md

 ---
-title: How to send File to Haptik
+title: How to send file to Haptik
 ---

 ## File Upload